Signpost AI Logo

 2. Configuration Parameters

-• inputCount: This optional parameter specifies the number of input fields.
+• inputCount: Optional parameter that specifies the number of input fields to create

 3. Input/Output Handles